Sensory Friendly Movies

 Key Points to Remember About Sensory Friendly Movies

-• Not every sensory-friendly movie theatre will offer the same experience.
+- Not every sensory-friendly movie is the same experience.

-• The movie theatre will have the house lights turned on or at least up.
+- The theatre has house lights turned on.
+Or at least up.

-• The volume of sound from the movie will not be as loud.
+- The volume of the sound is not as loud.

 Movie Theatres That Offer Sensory Friendly Movies

-Here are all the movie theatres that we have found to offer some sensory-friendly movies.
-It is important to note that they do not offer sensory-friendly movies all of the time and for every movie they screen.
-It is also important to know that a sensory-friendly movie at one cinema may not be the same as at another one.
-Family movies or movies for children are more likely offered as sensory-friendly.
+Importantly, here are all the movie theatres found so far to offer sensory-friendly screenings.
+But they do not offer it for every movie they show.
+Moreover, a sensory-friendly movie at one cinema may not be the same at another one.
+Finally, remember that children’s movies are more likely to be sensory-friendly.

 5. Empire Cinemas